konkor/cpufreq/docs/install.md

 ```
 ./install.sh [GITHUB_BRANCH]
 ```
-**After Upgrading you could have to finish the [installation](#finishing-the-installation).
-Sometimes the extension could update API too.**
+**After Upgrading you may have to finish the [installation](#finishing-the-installation) as the extension could also update its API.**

 # Uninstalling
 <p class="description">Sometimes we need to remove some extension.
-The cause could be complete reinstalling or bugs to example.
-It can be useful if you have saved broken settings values or to clean up previous installation.</p>
+The cause could be for example complete reinstallation or bugs.
+It can be useful if you have saved broken settings values or to clean up previous installations.</p>

-Complete removing the extension and stored settings.
+Completly removing the extension and stored settings.
 1. Remove the extension folder
 ```
 rm -Rf ~/.local/share/gnome-shell/extensions/cpufreq@konkor
 ```
-**Be careful with this command any mistake could cause a data loss!!!**
+**Be careful with this command as any mistake could cause a data loss!!!**

 2. You can check this values in the **dconf-editor** at `/org/gnome/shell/extensions/cpufreq/`
 ```